Regular Savings Accounts

 How safe are your savings?

+After the calamities that hit several big banks such as Northern Rock, RBS and the Lloyds group, every saver should ask: "Is my money safe?"
 The answer is simple.
 Provided your money is in a UK-regulated bank or building society account, it's protected under the Financial Services Compensation Scheme (FSCS).
 Here's the golden rule.

-The first £85,000 per person, per financial institution is guaranteed (falling to £75,000 on 1 January 2016).
+The first £85,000 per person, per financial institution is guaranteed.

 How to maximise safety

 With most regular savers, limits on the amount you can deposit mean the balance gets nowhere near £85,000, so there's no problem.

 Yet for regular savers which let you deposit more than that, or if you have savings in other accounts with the same bank, don't put more than £85,000 in any one institution – spread it around.
 See how to get 100% safety.